 Wearing a bra at night will not help your breasts’ perkiness in any way.
 However, there is some research to support the fact that bras can affect your sleep cycle.
 Uncomfortable clothes can lower your melatonin levels during sleep.
 Melatonin is a hormone that promotes a healthy sleep cycle.
 Because of lower melatonin levels, you may have an unpleasant or sleepless night.

-If your bra is comfortable or not a good fit, you can ditch it during the night.
+If your bra is uncomfortable or not a good fit, you can ditch it during the night.
 That might help you sleep better.

 Not Wearing a Bra Defines Your Character